HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-1/How-to-prove-π-is-an-irrational-number.md

 $$\pi r^2=2\int_{-1}^{1}\sqrt{1-x^2}\operatorname{d}x$$

 And since it is an unit circle, its radius is $1$.
-So now we have another equation of $\pi$.
+So we can have another equation of $\pi$.

 $$\pi=2\int_{-1}^{1}\sqrt{1-x^2}\operatorname{d}x$$